bonni208/Business_Ethics/Business_Ethics.md

 **Reflection prompts and vocabulary**

 Reflection prompts are used to suggest questions for deeper exploration.
-Each time you see questions for reflection in the course, copy and paste them over to your notebook and prepare to discuss them either during a synchronous class, or asynchronously, through a video or written response.
+Each time you see questions for reflection in the course, copy and paste them over to your notebook and include your reflections through a video or written response.

 **Questions for reflection**